College Growth Mindset:Make connections and friendships

 Questions to Ask Your School Counselor

-- Do you have examples of colleges with a strong focus on community service or volunteering?
+- Do you know of any colleges that focus on volunteering and community service?

 - What classes do I need to take to be ready for college?